-- ★ Meaning and Definition of Kinesiology and Sports Biomechanics - Terminology of Fundamental Movements. - # Fundamental concepts of following terms Axes and Planes, centre of Gravity, Equilibrium, Line of Gravity.
+- Meaning and Definition of Kinesiology and Sports Biomechanics - Importance of Kinesiology and Sports Biomechanics to Physical Education Teacher, Athletes and Sports Coaches. - Terminology of Fundamental Movements. - Fundamental concepts of following terms Axes and Planes, centre of Gravity, Equilibrium, Line of Gravity.